DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 ## High level Metrics
 These metrics are instrumented by the IdentityServer middleware and services and are intended to describe the overall usage and health of the system.
 They could provide the starting point for building a metrics dashboard.
-The high level metrics are enabled through the *Duende.IdentityServer.Telemetry.ServiceName* meter.
+The high level metrics are created by the the meter named "Duende.IdentityServer", which is the value of the *Duende.IdentityServer.Telemetry.ServiceName* constant.

 #### Telemetry.Metrics.Counters.Operation
 Counter name: *tokenservice.operation*